 Ty-Juana L. Flores

 Ty-Juana L. Flores (she/her) is an Afro-Latina with Panamanian roots from Roxbury, Massachusetts, who is dedicated to building a better world through the arts.
-As an arts administrator and thought partner in shifting organizational culture, she has held various roles in design, higher education, philanthropy, and city government.
+As an arts administrator, community connector, and thought partner in shifting organizational culture, she has held various roles in design, higher education, philanthropy, and city government.

 Please log in to view Ty-Juana's booking link and make an appointment.